microsoft/aiida-pyscf/README.md

 ```
 This runs a Hartree-Fock calculation on the geometry of a water molecule.

-The main results are stored in the `parameters` output, which by default contain the computed `total_energy` and `forces`, as well as some timing information:
+The main results are stored in the `parameters` output, which by default contain the computed `total_energy` and `forces`, details on the molecular orbitals, as well as some timing information:
 ```python
 print(results['parameters'].get_dict())
 {